UltraCart/rest_api_v2_sdk_csharp/docs/SsoApi.md

 <a name="ssotoken"></a>
 # **SsoToken**
-> ItemsResponse SsoToken (SingleSignOnTokenRequest tokenRequest)
+> SingleSignOnTokenResponse SsoToken (SingleSignOnTokenRequest tokenRequest)

 Exchange a single sign on code for a simple key token